lsbardel/python-stdnet/README.rst

 **Object data mapper and advanced query manager for non relational databases.**

 The data is owned by different, configurable back-end databases and it is accessed using a light-weight Object Data Mapper (ODM).
+The ODM presents a method of associating user-defined Python classes with database **collections**, and instances of those classes with **items** in their corresponding collections.
+Collections and items are different for different backend databases but are treated in the same way in the python language domain.

 :CI: |stdnet-build|_
 :Documentation: http://lsbardel.github.com/python-stdnet/